 Map for this guide

-Here is a map I created just for you to go along with the information in this guide!
+Since you’re looking for what to do in New Haven, here is a map I created just for you to go along with the information in this guide!

 - Brown: Transportation

 - Orange: Restaurants

 - Purple: Things to do in New Haven Connecticut